 In After the Funeral, Agatha Christie pulls off a clever mystery yet again.
 Richard Abernethie, the master of Enderby mansion dies ‘suddenly’.
 After his funeral, his sister Cora tells the family, ‘he was murdered, wasn’t he?’.
 And the very next day, Cora is found dead in her cottage.
 It all happens in a sequence.
 It’s like a cause and effect.
 It’s like a coincidence.
 Or is it really?
 Of course, the lawyer Mr. Entwhistle is clearly not convinced.
 Neither are the family.
 So, Hercule Poirot is called upon to investigate and bring forth the truth.

 What follows is, indeed, the unfolding of mystery.
 It is a very clever, unpredictable and inventive story.
 The final chapters are really a treat to the mystery lovers.
 Also, the book is more of a mystery and less of a vehicle to showcase the talents of Hercule Poirot, although he does, of course, solve the crime in the end.
 If you’re into a cozy, detective thriller that is fairly short and easy to read then this might be for you.
-It’s one of the thoroughly enjoyable and best books by Agatha Christie.
+It’s one of the thoroughly enjoyable and best-selling Agatha Christie novels.

 35. 4.50 from Paddington (1957)